George Washington Bridge: 2010s and 2020s renovation

 In December 2011, the Port Authority announced plans to extensively rehabilitate the bridge.
 The vertical suspender ropes would be replaced, at an expected cost of more than $1 billion paid for by toll revenue.
 In August 2013, repair crews began an $82 million effort to fix cracks in the upper deck's structural steel.
 Work restarted in June 2014 after a pause lasting several months.
 The Port Authority also started a $2 billion project to renovate or replace bridge components.
 The lower level was repaved in 2016, and repainting work and maintenance platform replacement on the lower deck was completed in 2017.
 The bridge's 592 vertical suspender ropes were then replaced to fix damage caused by excessive heat and humidity.
 The staircases leading to the sidewalks on both the northern and southern sides of the upper deck were also being replaced with ramps that were compliant with the Americans with Disabilities Act of 1990.
 The Trans-Manhattan Expressway was being renovated in conjunction with this project.
 On the New Jersey side, the Palisades Interstate Parkway "Helix" ramp onto the bridge would be replaced at a cost of $112.6 million; this was completed in March 2019.

 The northern sidewalk reopened in early 2023, after the suspender ropes on that side had been replaced.
 By early 2024, the restoration project was half complete, and workers were restoring the southern sidewalk and its cables.
 The same year, the Port Authority awarded $455 million in contracts for structural steel replacement.
 The suspender cable replacements were almost finished by December 2024, and all of the 592 suspender cables had been replaced by March 2025.
 The National Transportation Safety Board also recommended in early 2025 that the bridge undergo a structural vulnerability assessment, following the Francis Scott Key Bridge collapse in Maryland the previous year.
+Workers also installed new LED lights on the bridge, which were illuminated every night from June 2026 onward.